Why study Occupational Therapy at TWU?

 The location may differ from Denton to Dallas to Houston, but the academic excellence of our programs remains the same.
 There are three front doors to an entry-level education from TWU’s School of Occupational Therapy and a robust online presence for post-professional students across the United States and internationally.

 Our faculty pioneer adaptation research with global impact, create inclusive communities for persons with disabilities and create solutions to help people adapt in place and participate in life.

 They consistently make clients’ lives more comfortable, encourage accessibility within their communities and teach students how to engage with their clients in mindful ways that promote physical, mental and social well-being.
 They are committed, passionate professionals and fierce advocates of the profession.

-Our faculty are recognized as leaders in occupational therapy education and research, presenting their findings around the world.
+Our faculty are recognized as leaders in occupational therapy education and research, publishing and presenting their findings around the world.
 They’ve spent countless hours as practicing professionals and countless more educating others to do the same.

 News More news & events